Ermi-D/zero_day/README.md

+# how to code in your local computer
-first time working outside sandbox on my local machine first time using Git hub
+* first time working outside sandbox on my local machine
+* first time using Git hub